-MathMLElement newAnnotation A MathMLAnnotationElement or MathMLXMLAnnotationElement representing the new annotation or annotation unsigned long The position in the list of annotation or annotation-xml children before which newAnnotation is to be inserted.
-T index setAnnotation
+unsigned long index The position in the list of annotation or annotation-xml children before which newAnnotation is to be inserted.
+The first annotation is numbered 1.

-MathMLElement The MathMLAnnotationElement or MathMLXMLAnnotationElement child of this element that represents the new annotation in the DO
+MathMLElement The MathMLAnnotationElement or MathMLXMLAnnotationElement child of this element that represents the new annotation in the DOM.

-DOMException HIERARCHY REQUEST ERR: Raised if newAnnotation is not a MathMLAnnotationElement or MathMLXMLAnnotationElement.
+DOMException HIERARCHY\REQUEST\ERR: Raised if newAnnotation is not a MathMLAnnotationElement or MathMLXMLAnnotationElement.
 INDEX\SIZE\ERR: Raised if index is greater than the current number of annotation or annotation-xml children of this semantics element.